sirosen/globus-sdk-python/docs/authorization/scopes_and_consents/scope_collections.rst

     auth_code = input("Please enter the code you get after login here: ").strip() token_response = client.oauth2_exchange_code_for_tokens(auth_code)

-    # use the `resource_server` of a ScopeBuilder to grab the associated token
+    # use the `resource_server` of a scope collection to grab the associated token
     # data from the response
     tokendata = token_response.by_resource_server[TransferScopes.resource_server]